manicken/dalhalla-iot/README.md

 - `CommandExecutor` (`DALHAL_CommandExecutor.cpp`) handles:
   - Config/script reload
   - Device commands
-  - External access via REST
+  - External access via Serial/WebSocket

 ### Websocket (port 82)/Serial(UART) API
 Please note that the old REST API has been deprecated because its synchronous structure is incompatible with AsyncWebServer.
 In the future, it might be possible to make it work using the standard synchronous WebServer.